COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Introduction

 \section{Introduction}

-Compositionality and generalization are foundational principles of human cognition \cite{fodor1988connectionism}.
-From observing a few examples of given ``atomic'' concepts, humans can effortlessly combine these in exponentially many novel ways, and do so in radically different contexts from those in which they were learned.
-In the words of Lake \& Baroni \cite{SCAN_lake_baroni}: ``Once a person learns the meaning of a new verb 'dax,' he or she can immediately understand the meaning of 'dax twice' or 'sing and dax'.''
+Compositional and systematic generalization are core principles of human cognition \cite{fodor1988connectionism}.
+From a few examples of `atomic' concepts, humans can later effortlessly combine these in exponentially many new ways and apply them in contexts far removed from those in which they were learned.
+As Lake and Baroni illustrate, ``Once a person learns the meaning of a new verb ‘dax,’ they can immediately understand the meaning of ‘dax twice’ or ‘sing and dax’'' \cite{SCAN_lake_baroni}.
+Machine learning systems still struggle with these forms of generalization, making them a central research challenge \cite{galke2024deep, besold2016generality, wiedemer2023compositional, lake_baroni_2023, keysers2019measuring, xu2022compositional, wiedemer2023provable, brady2023provably}.

-Machine learning systems still struggle with compositionality and generalization, which has become a major focus of research \cite{galke2024deep, besold2016generality}.
-Both principles are now often jointly studied as ``compositional generalization'' \cite{keysers2019measuring, xu2022compositional} under the belief that leveraging the compositional nature of the world is key to achieving broader generalization \cite{wiedemer2023compositional}

-To date, several benchmarks have been proposed to direct the community’s efforts on the problem of compositional generalization — both in language \cite{SCAN_lake_baroni, schug2023discovering, keysers2019measuring} and in vision \cite{clevr, cvr2022, barrett2018measuring, fleuret2011comparing}.
-However, in the vision domain, these benchmarks fall short in flexibility and scope compared to their language counterparts.
-They offer less control over compositional structure and priors, a narrower range of tasks, and a systematic conflation of visual complexity with relational structure - ultimately diverting attention away from true compositional generalization.
+To foster progress in this direction, several benchmarks have been proposed, both in language \cite{SCAN_lake_baroni, schug2023discovering, keysers2019measuring, kim2020cogs, hupkes2020compositionality}, and vision \cite{clevr, cvr2022, barrett2018measuring, fleuret2011comparing, mondorf2025enabling, girdhar2019cater, camposampiero2025scalable}.
+Yet in vision, existing benchmarks lack the flexibility of their language counterparts: they provide limited control over compositional structure, offer a narrow range of tasks, and conflate visual complexity with relational structure -- distracting from the essence of compositional generalization.

-To fill this gap, we introduce the visual reasoning framework of \textbf{CO}mpositional \textbf{G}eneralization \textbf{I}n \textbf{T}ransformations \textbf{A}nd \textbf{O}bjects: \textbf{\generatorName}.
-It is designed to generate simple, object-centric data to precisely gauge the compositional generalization abilities of visual machine learning methods.
-Specifically, we propose a parametrizable generator able to generate tasks which apply a sequence of atomic transformations onto random objects positioned in grids (see Figure \ref{fig:task_examples}).
-Our generator's strength stems from its capacity to freely compose, at arbitrary depth, a set of \ntransforms\ atomic transformations -- thus enabling the creation of millions of unique transformation sequences, with virtually infinite amount of task samples, across a wide range of difficulties.
+To close this gap, we introduce \textbf{CO}mpositional \textbf{G}eneralization \textbf{I}n \textbf{T}ransformations \textbf{A}nd \textbf{O}bjects: \textbf{\generatorName} -- a procedural object-centric framework designed to generate simple, controllable datasets to probe compositional and systematic generalization in an abstract visual domain.
+Our generator's strength stems from its capacity to compose freely, at arbitrary compositional depth, a set of \ntransforms\ atomic transformations -- thus enabling to create millions of unique transformation sequences, with a virtually infinite amount of task samples, across a wide range of difficulties.